Welwyn Garden City rail crashes

-There have been two rail crashes near Welwyn Garden City railway station in Hertfordshire, England, one in 1935 and another less serious accident in 1957.
+There was a rail crash near Welwyn Garden City railway station in Hertfordshire, England, in 1935 which killed fourteen people, and another in 1957 with one fatality.

 1935 crash

-On 15 June 1935, a train from London King's Cross to Leeds collided with a train from Kings Cross to Newcastle at night.
+On 15 June 1935, a train from London King's Cross to Leeds collided with the rear of a train from Kings Cross to Newcastle at night.
 Fourteen people were killed and 29 injured.